JonathanTreffler/backblaze-personal-wine-container/README.md

   ![Bildschirmfoto von 2022-01-16 14-41-04](https://user-images.githubusercontent.com/28999431/149662713-b7b27862-59b6-432a-a3c3-327f939a7292.png)

-  - Explanation: I don't know what can cause this, it seems to randomly occur on some installations
+  - **Explanation**: I don't know what can cause this, it seems to randomly occur on some installations

-  - Solution: Stop the docker, delete the config directory, restart installation from beginning
+  - **Solution**: Stop the docker, delete the config directory, restart installation from beginning

-  - (Speculation: I think this only happens, when no volume is mounted at /config/ and docker manages the folder instead of the volume)
+  - (**Speculation**: I think this only happens, when no volume is mounted at /config/ and docker manages the folder instead of the volume)

 - The backup folder mounted as drive D is not being backed up

-  - Explanation: Depending on when you added drive D to your wine configuration, the Backblaze installer might not recognize it
+  - **Explanation**: Depending on when you added drive D to your wine configuration, the Backblaze installer might not recognize it

-  - Solution:
+  - **Solution**:
     - Open the Backblaze settings
     - In the section "Hard Drives" in the first tab "Settings" enable the checkbox for next to the drive D:\

-  - Still not working:
+  - **Still not working**:
     - Run
       ````shell
       docker exec --user app backblaze_personal_backup ls -la /config/wine/dosdevices/